Evaluation Methodologies in Software Protection Research: Sample Sets

 \subsection{Correlation with Publication Venue}

-We analyzed the relation between the quality of the evaluations (number of samples, number of different sample categories, sample complexity and sample diversification) and the rankings of the venues at which the works where published.
-For malware papers, we did not observe interesting relations.
-For goodware papers, however, we made several interesting observations.
-In this category, the number of samples (total sample set size) used in an evaluation of obfuscations correlates with the ranking of the venue.
+We analyzed the relation between the quality of the evaluations (number of samples, number of different sample categories, sample complexity and diversification) and the rankings of the venues at which the works where published.
+For malware papers, we did not make interesting observations.

+\bemph{For goodware papers, we did observe clear correlations between publication venue quality and sample set quality and size.} In this category, the total number of samples used in an evaluation of obfuscations correlates with the ranking of the venue.
 The median sample set sizes go from 51 for A* down to 21 for C-rated venues. \Cref{sub:venue_ranking-sample_set_size-supp} in the supplemental material analyses this relation in more detail.
 In addition, we observed that the share of toy programs is significantly higher in evaluations of goodware publications in the C, unranked, and workshop categories (34--48\%) compared to B-ranked or better (20--25\%) venues.

-As for the lack of diversification, in particular in papers that present novel obfuscation, this problem is not limited to lower-rated publication venues.
-To the contrary, the problem appeared to almost equally frequently in A*/A papers than in the other papers.
+\bemph{The lack of diversification, in particular in papers that present novel obfuscation, is not limited to lower-rated publication venues.
+To the contrary: the problem appeared almost as frequently in A*/A papers as it occurred in other papers.}